geerlingguy/raspberry-pi-dramble/testing/drupal/single-pi/README.md

 ## Set up the Raspberry Pi

 Drupal requires as good a Raspberry Pi as you can afford.
-While Drupal will run okay on any Raspberry Pi, it's best to use a B+/A+ (which has a single core processor and 512MB RAM) or B model 2 (which has a four-core processor and 1GB RAM).
+While Drupal will run okay on any Raspberry Pi, it's best to use a B+ (which has a single core processor and 512MB RAM) or B model 2 (which has a four-core processor and 1GB RAM).

 Once you have your Raspberry Pi and a good microSD card (the fastest/best one you can get!), you will need to do a few things to set up the Raspberry Pi and get it ready to run the Drupal installation playbook: